aks2203/easy-to-hard-data/README.md

 2. Mazes

-- Visually solve a maze where the input is a three channel image, and the output is a binary segmentation mask separating pixels that is the same size as the input with ones at locations that are on the optimal path and zeros elsewhere.
+- Visually solve a maze where the input is a three channel image, and the output is a binary segmentation mask, which is the same size as the input, separating pixels, with ones at locations that are on the optimal path and zeros elsewhere.
 - We provide many size mazes (see below for details).

 3. Chess Puzzles